Karibib: Historic Buildings

+One of Karibib's oldest buildings is the Roesemannhaus / Roesemann's house, erected in 1900 shortly after the town was founded.
+Other historic structures are the Wollhaus / Wool house (1900) erected from local marble, the Railway station building (1901), the Kaiserbrunnen / Emperor fountain (1906-1908) and the Christ Church (1910).

 Politics

 Karibib was downgraded from municipal to town status in 2010.
 It is now governed by a town council that has seven seats.

 In the 2010 local authority election in Karibib, a total of 990 votes were cast.
 SWAPO won with approximately 60% of the vote.
 Of the three other parties seeking votes in the election, United Democratic Front (UDF) received approximately 31% of the vote, followed by RDP (9%) and the Congress of Democrats, which, despite being on the ballot, did not receive a vote.
 SWAPO also won the 2015 local authority elections, gaining 4 seats (653 votes).
 2 seats went to the UDF (223 votes), and the remaining seat was won by the local Karibib Residents Association (KRA) that gained 128 votes.

 In the 2020 local authority election SWAPO won again by a large margin but lost the majority of seats in the town council.
 SWAPO obtained 461 votes and gained three seats.
 One seat each went to the UDF (175 votes), the Independent Patriots for Change (IPC, newly formed in August 2020, 94 votes), the Landless People's Movement (LPM, registered in 2018, 80 votes) and the KRA (68 votes).